-Users who want to support the Brave Search mission, and get an ad-free experience, will soon be able to upgrade to Brave Search Premium.
+Users who want to support the Brave Search mission, and get an ad-free experience, can upgrade to Brave Search Premium.

 First, and most important, Brave Search adheres to core principles of privacy.
 We don’t track you, your searches, or your clicks.
 Ever.
 This is far different from the vast majority of search providers, who siphon up every piece of data about your search behavior, and tie it directly to you.

 Second, Brave Search operates from an independent search index.
 An index is the list of billions of web pages, and some basic info about those pages, that search engines draw from to deliver search results.
 Most search engines—even supposedly “neutral” or “private” ones—don’t do this.
 They’re just façades that rely exclusively on third-parties for their results.
 If Big Tech suddenly ceased to function, those other search operators would go offline.
 Brave Search, meanwhile, would stay fully operational.

 Independence means choice: for users—and for Brave—to be safer online, and not be beholden to the privacy invasions, censorship, biases, or economic interests of Big Tech.